 I found myself wishing I had apologized to Ed.
 I remembered that one day, he called me in the hallway randomly, and told me that I’m a loser.
 I remember that I smiled and took it without saying anything, because I knew that a year before, I had shown him a similar rudeness.
 I wished that I could’ve apologized too.

 I hovered over the “Message” button, wondering if it was too late to apologize.
 My answer came quite clearly.
 It was.
-Because just like me, Ed probably did everything in his power to move on from his history of being bullied in middle school.
+Because just like me, Ed probably did everything in his power to move on from his history of being bullied.
 Apologizing would unpack the painful memories, just like this strange grieving period is doing to me.
 This apology wouldn’t have been for him…it would’ve been for me.

 I felt shame.

 I thought more about Joe.
 Who’s to say that Joe was any different from me?
 I didn’t know him after middle school.
 He could’ve become an upstanding guy.
 Maybe he also found the error in his ways and protected the marginalized and the bullied, just like I am.

 Maybe in some ways, I was “othering” Joe by labelling him as my childhood bully.
 Clearly, I also bullied Ed, even if it was just once.
 I felt a deep shame.
 Joe had so many other identities.
 A brother, a best friend, an athlete, a son.

 Maybe he had things going on in his life that were difficult to deal with, and he chose to vent through bullying a nerdy girl who seemed like she would never stand up for herself.
 The point is that I didn’t know.